rolemadelen/minimalist-blog/src/leetcode/83-remove-duplicates-from-sorted-list.md

 ### Solution

-Use two pointers to track which nodes you are comparing with.
-I'm using `dummy` and `curr` variables. `dummy` is used to keep unique values and `curr` is current node or position.
+Utilize two pointers to track the nodes you are comparing.
+In this case, I'm employing the `dummy` and `curr` variables.
+The `dummy` pointer is employed to retain unique values, while `curr` represents the current node or position.

-As you iterate through the list, compare two nodes using two pointers you have.
-If two values are different, keep the `curr` node and move on.
-If they are same, just proceed to the next node in the list.
+While iterating through the list, compare the nodes using the designated pointers.
+If the values differ, add `curr` node to the unique listing and continue.
+If they match, simply proceed to the next node on the list.

-The time complexity of this algorithm is `O(N), N = number of nodes in the list`.
+The time complexity of this algorithm is `O(N), where N is the number of nodes in the list`.

 ```ts
 type NodeOrNull = ListNode | null;